Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

 First decide if the bone is broken or dislocated (out of joint), or if the muscles are sprained.
 It can be very hard to tell these injuries apart, and an x-ray may be necessary to know for sure.
 If you cannot tell if it is broken, dislocated or sprained, keep the body part still and get help.
 It is also possible to have a combination of these injuries.

-Give a pain killer such as acetaminophen or ibuprofen to help with the pain.
+Give paracetamol (acetaminophen) or ibuprofen to help with the pain.